QUEEN'S AWARDS FOR ENTERPRISE: INNOVATION CATEGORY

 Grey Technology Ltd (Gtech - pictured above) won an Innovation Award for developing a new type of cordless powered vacuum cleaner.

-It's noon on September 2019, but it can take many weeks to pull the information you need together for such a rigorous award, so don't leave it to late to give yourself a fighting chance, get started today!
+It's September 2022, but it can take many weeks to pull the information you need together for such a rigorous award, so don't leave it to late to give yourself a fighting chance, get started today!